Reminding Myself What's Already in My Migraine Arsenal

 But what if we could flip that issue and get the wiliness of migraine working for us?
 What if treatments and techniques that didn’t work for your former iterations of migraine may now work for the migraine patterns you face today?
 I know that this was true for me in the case of Imitrex.
 It was the first migraine-specific medication I tried when I was first diagnosed in 2001, and it was a miracle worker for me then.
 Over the years, its effectiveness waned and I switched to other triptans.
 Imagine my surprise in 2010 or so when my neurologist recommended I try it again, and it worked like a charm!
 What a fascinating concept: a medication my migraine had stopped responding to suddenly worked again after a break.

-This got me thinking: what other tools in my already-established arsenal might be effective in treating the types of migraine attacks I have now in the year 2014?
-Of course I don’t have old prescriptions lying around (that’s a no-no, guys), but I do have non-expired vitamins on hand as well as various tools (both concrete ones like ice packs and more abstract ones like knowledge of mindfulness-based stress reduction and gentle yoga).
+This got me thinking: what other tools in my already-established arsenal might be effective in treating the types of migraine attacks I have now?
+Of course, I don’t have old prescriptions lying around (that’s a no-no, guys), but I do have non-expired vitamins on hand as well as various tools (both concrete ones like ice packs and more abstract ones like knowledge of mindfulness-based stress reduction and gentle yoga).

 I feel empowered this morning.
 I feel as if perhaps I have some tools in my migraine tool belt that I have neglected for awhile that could still be of use to me, and it won’t hurt to try.